Two-stage ordering of spins in a dipolar spin ice on the kagome lattice

 In this expression, $Q_\alpha = \sum_{i \in \alpha} q_i$ is the sum of magnetic charges at the center of tetrahedron $\alpha$.
-In a spin-ice state of the dumbbell model, every tetrahedron will have two north and two south poles with a total magnetic charge $Q_\alpha=0$, minimizing the first term in Eq.~(\ref{eq:E}).
-As a result, no magnetic field will be generated and the magnetic dipolar energy will be strictly zero.
-A similar, albeit incomplete cancellation occurs in the original model, making Eq.~(\ref{eq:E}) a very good approximation for the energy (\ref{eq:H}).
-The charge of tetrahedron $\alpha$, expressed in units of $\mu/\tilde{a}$, is calculated as
+In a spin-ice state of the dumbbell model, every tetrahedron has two north and two south poles with a total magnetic charge $Q_\alpha=0$, minimizing the first term in Eq.~(\ref{eq:E}).
+As a result, no magnetic field will be generated and the magnetic dipolar energy is strictly zero.
+A partial cancellation occurs in the original model (\ref{eq:H}), making the Coulomb energy (\ref{eq:E}) a very good approximation.
+The charge of tetrahedron $\alpha$, expressed in units of $\mu/a$, is

 with the plus sign for one sublattice of tetrahedra and minus for the other.
 Residual interactions, responsible for the formation of magnetic order, are weak and fall off quickly with the distance \cite{Nature.451.42}.
-The resulting energy differences between states obeying the ice rule are only a small fraction of the dipolar energy scale $D$ \cite{cond-mat/0308282, JPCM.16.R1277}.
-As the magnet is cooled down from a high-temperature paramagnetic state with completely uncorrelated spins, it first gradually enters the spin-ice regime at the crossover temperature $T \approx 2J_\mathrm{eff}$, where $J_{\rm eff} = J/3 + 5D/3$ is the effective interaction for nearest-neighbor Ising spins $\sigma_i$ \cite{gingras.review.2009, cond-mat/0308282}, and then undergoes a phase transition into a magnetically ordered state at $T \approx 0.08 D$.
+The resulting energy differences between states obeying the ice rule are only a small fraction of the dipolar energy scale $D$ \cite{CanJPhys.79.1339, PhysRevLett.95.217201, JPCM.16.R1277}.
+As the magnet is cooled down from a high-temperature paramagnetic state with completely uncorrelated spins, it first gradually enters the spin-ice regime at the crossover temperature $T \approx 2J_\mathrm{eff}$, where $J_{\rm eff} = J/3 + 5D/3$ is the effective interaction for nearest-neighbor Ising spins $\sigma_i$ \cite{gingras.review.2009}, and then undergoes a phase transition into a magnetically ordered state at $T \approx 0.13 D$.

-In this Letter we discuss a related problem of dipolar spin ice on kagome, a two-dimensional lattice of corner-sharing triangles.
+In this Letter, we discuss a related problem of dipolar spin ice on kagome, a two-dimensional lattice of corner-sharing triangles.
 Each spin is constrained to point along the line connecting the two triangles, Fig.~\ref{fig:dipoles-bars}(a).
 Possible ways of realizing such a system are discussed below.
 A short-range version of this model ($D=0$, $J>0$) was studied by Wills \textit et al. \cite{PhysRevB.66.144407}.

-At a first glance, the dipolar spin ice on kagome is very similar to its counterpart on the pyrochlore lattice and one might expect a similar sequence of states: as the system cools down, it would gradually enter a correlated but still disordered spin-ice state and then make a phase transition into a magnetically ordered state.
-However, a closer look reveals the existence of an intermediate thermodynamic phase with disordered spins and ordered magnetic charges.